The very faint X-ray transient Swift J174610-290018 at the Galactic center: Discussion

 The study of the potential type I burst, is a strong indication of the NS-LMXB nature of the source.
 Indeed, the flare observed in 2004 shows several key features typical of type I bursts: the light curve (a fast rise followed by an exponential decay), the spectral shape (a blackbody with a temperature of a few keV), and the spectral softening during the burst \citep{Galloway2008,Degenaar2018}.
 Nevertheless, the duration of a few hundred seconds is longer than typical type I bursts, and falls in the intermediate-duration bursts class.
 Those bursts are related to NS-LMXB accreting below the Eddington limit (i.e., $< 0.03 \, \dot M_{\mathrm{Edd}}$), and present a recurrence time of months to years rather than the hours to days of regular bursts \citep{Alizai2023}.

 A coherent explanation of these features can be achieved assuming that this particular VFXT is an accretion disk corona source, as proposed by \citet{Yoshimoto2025}.
 In this scenario the NS-LMXB is seen almost edge on, and the radiation from the source is blocked by the thick accretion disk.
 The only observed flux is the emission scattered by the accretion disk corona, while the iron lines are due to the ionized plasma.
 In this case, both the outburst and the type I burst are intrinsically brighter, but only the fainter, scattered emission is observed.
+In principle, if the NS–LMXB system is viewed almost edge-on, as proposed in this scenario, eclipses should be periodically visible in the light curve.
+The lack of detected eclipses may be due to the limited exposure time of the observations.
+In addition, the accretion disk corona can be larger than the line of sight obscured by the donor passage.
+For instance, for a NS-LMXB, with NS of $ 1.4 \, M_\odot$, and donor star of mass $0.5 \, M_\odot$, the Roche lobes are respectively $R_{L1}\simeq 0.8 \, R_\odot$ and $R_{L2}\simeq 0.5 \, R_\odot$ \citep{Eggleton1983}.
+Assuming that the extension of the accretion disk corona is roughly the circularization radius ($\approx 0.8\, R_{L1}$), the donor star radius is less than it.
+Therefore, the passage of the donor star never entirely obscure the extended source.
+Alternatively, since the type I burst implies that the source is a NS-LMXB, the lack of eclipses or dips would imply that the system is not observed edge-on and, therefore, that the source and the type I burst are intrinsically faint.
+The iron complex excess can then be a reflection disk line.

 Other physical scenarios can explain part of the characteristics of this source, but struggle to reproduce all of them coherently.
 For example, HMXBs are another class of sources that exhibit ionized iron lines due to wind-fed accretion.
 HMXBs with X-ray luminosities comparable to those observed during the outburst of the last two years are known \citep{Lutovinov2013,Mandel2025}.
 However, it remains challenging to explain the burst feature with a softening tail that occurred during the \xmm\ observations of 2004.